arpitkumar1996/terraform/README.md

 ## 09 - Developer Workflows + CI/CD

-Covers how teams can work together with Terraform and how to set up CI/CD pipelines to keep infrastructure environments up to date.
+How teams can work together with Terraform and how to set up CI/CD pipelines to keep infrastructure environments up to date.